 Thomas is the former Educational Coordinator for the New Jersey Scholarship and Transformative Education in Prisons (NJSTEP) at Garden State and A.C.
 Wagner Youth Correctional Facilities where he served the first cohort of his“sons of achievement” who obtain earned associate degrees at the two facilities.
-For the past 8 years, Bro.
-Holmes has been the Program Director, G-Suite Non Profits Administrator, and instructor for At the Well Conferences Inc., Young Women’s Summer Leadership Academy and From the Fire Young Men’s Leadership Academy at Princeton University.
-In this capacity, he is responsible for technology, admissions, financial Aid, scholarships and administration for three programs.
+For 9 years, Thomas served as Program Director, G-Suite Non-Profits Administrator, and instructor for At the Well Conferences Inc., Young Women’s Summer Leadership Academy, and From the Fire Young Men’s Leadership Academy at Princeton University.
+In this capacity, he is responsible for technology, admissions, Financial Aid, scholarships, and administration for three programs.

-Mr. Holmes is Vice President of Making a Better Tomorrow Foundation which provides scholarships and resources for young people through collaborative partnerships with key community stakeholders so that they can have a brighter future.
-Some of Rev. Holmes’ published articles are: Faith Seeking Understanding, How Technology Influences Spiritual Formation within Adolescent Youth Identity Formation and another provocative work, An Afrocentric Worldview of African-American Youth, which argued the need for rituals and cultural connections between adolescents and their African heritage.
-Mr. Holmes holds a Masters of Divinity from New Brunswick Theological Seminary, a Masters of Public Administration from Rutgers University-Newark School of Public Affairs and Administration and a Bachelors of Science in Economics and Accounting from Rutgers College, New Brunswick, N.J.
+Mr. Holmes currently serves as Vice President of the Making a Better Tomorrow Foundation which provides scholarships and resources for underserved communities through collaborative partnerships with key community stakeholders so that they can have a brighter future.
+He also has served on the Moorestown Better Tomorrow Task Force on Diversity, Inclusion, and Equity.
+Some of Rev. Holmes’ published articles are Faith Seeking Understanding and How Technology Influences Spiritual Formation within Adolescent Youth Identity Formation.
+Mr. Holmes holds a Master of Divinity from New Brunswick Theological Seminary, a Masters of Public Administration from Rutgers University-Newark School of Public Affairs and Administration, and a Bachelor of Science in Economics and Accounting from Rutgers College, New Brunswick, N.J.
 Rev. Holmes also completed 48 credits in the Rutgers University – Camden Department of Childhood Studies doctoral program ABD.
-Brother Holmes is a proud member of Phi Beta Sigma Fraternity Inc – Kappa Upsilon Sigma Chapter, a charter member of Mu Zeta Chapter Rutgers University and is part of the brotherhood of conscious men of Sigma serving their communities.
-He is married to his beloved Regina and has 3 amazing adult children Lisa, Jose, Simone and two terrific grandsons Isaiah and Douglass III.
+Thomas is a proud member of Phi Beta Sigma Fraternity Inc – Kappa Upsilon Sigma Chapter, a charter member of Mu Zeta Chapter Rutgers University, and is part of the brotherhood of conscious men of Sigma serving their communities.
+He is married to his beloved Regina and has 3 amazing adult children Lisa, Jose, and Simone, and 4 terrific grandsons Isaiah, Douglass IV, Sebastian, and Lathan.